sovietscout/biblio/README.md

 # Biblio
-Biblio is a command-line tool for extracting metadata from academic PDFs and renaming them in an APA-compliant format.
-It automates the process of organizing research papers by leveraging Google's Gemini family of LLMs to extract author names, titles, and publication years.
+Biblio is a command-line tool for extracting metadata from academic PDFs and renaming them in accordinig to a customisable format.
+It leverages the Google Gemini API for metadata extraction and provides a flexible way to manage your academic or research PDF library.

 ## Features
 - Extracts metadata (authors, title, and year) from PDFs.